pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

     stagePadding: 0,
     stageRadius: 0,
     steps: [
-    { element: '#init-driver-code', popover: { title: 'Git Command', description: 'This is the Git command that will be run.', side: "top", align: 'start' }}, {
+    { element: '#init-driver-code', popover: { title: 'Git Command', description: 'This is the Git command to be run.', side: "top", align: 'start' }}, {
       element: '#init-driver-codapi > codapi-toolbar > button',
       popover: {
         title: 'Run Button',
-        description: 'Click the "Run" button to execute the Git command on a machine in the cloud.',
+        description: '<strong>Click the "Run" button</strong> to run the command on a machine in the cloud.',
         side: "bottom",
         align: 'start'
       },